ajkaushik/basicangularjs/README.md

 # basicangularjs
-This repo has simple examples of angular components like Module, Services, Providers and Controllers.
-And also shows usage of ui routing using ui state based angular-ui-router.
+## This repo has simple examples of angular components like Module, Services, Providers and Controllers.
+And also shows usage of ui routing using state based angular-ui-router.

 **Pre-Read topics.
 Please go through these concepts before starting with examples**